 Even as street art has gradually been through a gentrification effect, some artists continue to innovate.
 Invader creates graffiti art from ceramic tiles, Vihls carves images into the layers of paint, brick and masonry that make up a wall, and Shannon Spanhake plants flowers in potholes.
 Of course, it may be that street art is already falling away from the cutting edge, as it’s styles and influence are already absorbing and evolving into new forms as we find ourselves at a point of rapid technological change.

-Digital art, blockchain art like NFTs, and advanced printing processes such as lenticular art prints are bringing us new kinds of image in unique new ways, beyond the old art gallery opening, combining fields like photography, video art and animation as they do.
+Digital art, blockchain art like NFTs, and advanced printing processes such as lenticular art prints are bringing us new kinds of image in unique new ways, combining fields like photography, video art and animation as they do.
 A very different speculative art buyer is emerging from the new money found in youthful crypto-currency wealth, which values work in different ways, and sometimes with a very short-term view on rapid trading rather than long term investment.

 Art forever changes, but always leaves something behind.
 Whilst most art simply beautifies a space in an art gallery, street art, and the worlds of graffiti and Latino protest murals that preceeded it, have beautified our public spaces and concrete cities, and are already driving a whole new wave of artistry and debate.